oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Tools/experimental/platform_designer/README_2023-0.md

    > nmake fpga_ip_export
    ```

-2. **From the same terminal**, launch the Intel® Quartus® Prime Pro Edition GUI, and create a new Intel® Quartus® Prime project using the 'New Project' wizard.
+2. **From the same terminal**, prepare a project directory for the Intel® Quartus® Prime project and copy the source files `add.sv` and `jtag.sdc` from the `add-quartus-sln` into it.
+Then launch the Intel® Quartus® Prime Pro Edition GUI, and create a new Intel® Quartus® Prime project using the 'New Project' wizard.

 > **Note**: You may confirm your Intel® Quartus® Prime project settings by comparing with the sample Intel® Quartus® Prime project included in the `add-quartus-sln` directory.